maplibre/maplibre-native/platform/ios/README.md

 #### Troubleshooting Provisioning Profiles

-If no provisioning profile was found, you could try changing the `BUILD_MODE` in `config.bzl` to `"xcode"`.
-Try the steps in this section again afterwards.

-If on the other hand you get a Python `KeyError` when processing provisioning profiles, you probably have some _really_ old or corrupted profiles.
+If you get a Python `KeyError` when processing provisioning profiles, you probably have some _really_ old or corrupted profiles.
 Have a look through `~/Library/MobileDevice/Provisioning\ Profiles` and remove any expired profiles.

 #### Using Bazel from the Command Line